Klipper3d/klipper/docs/Load_Cell.md

 * Has a programmable gain amplifier gain setting of 128.
 This should eliminate the need for a separate amplifier.
 * Indicates via SPI if the sensor has been reset.
-Detecting resets avoids timing errors in homing and using noisy data at startup.
+Detecting resets avoids timing errors in probing and using noisy data at startup.
 It can also help users track down wiring and grounding issues.
 * A selectable sample rate between 350Hz and 2Khz.
 Very high sample rates don't turn out to be beneficial in our 3D printers because they produce so much noise